 To get started, ensure that you have access to the installation code of the targeted platform.
 For a website, you must have access to iQ Tag Management.

 The task-driven interface makes it easy to add a new data source from a single screen.
-Simply select a platform, choose event specifications, and get the code for your webpage.
+Simply select a platform, choose the events you want to track (event specifications), and get the code for your installation.

 Use the following steps to add a data source: